amirr0r/notes/Learning.md

 Passive Learning vs Active Learning

-> Before we create documentation for our audience1, we can clarify which points are most important to them.
+> **Tip**: Before creating documentation for your audience, you can clarify which points are most important to them.

 **Progress is noticeable when the question that tortured us has lost its meaning.**